-The site productivity project characterises the timber-growing potential of forested sites across British Columbia.
+The site productivity project characterizes the timber-growing potential of forested sites across British Columbia.
 Inventory staff works with clients, ecologists and site-productivity researchers to plan and execute this program.
-Currently, the Land Based Investment Strategy (LBIS) funds the site productivity project.
-Its purpose, goals and scope follow those of LBIS.
-The sections below provide more information on the:
+The site productivity project has been funded under the Land Based Investment Strategy (LBIS) funds and therefore the purpose, goals and scope of this project closely follow those of LBIS.
+In the sections below more information is provided on the:

 The purpose of the LBIS is to guide ongoing resource investments and short-term targeted investments in British Columbia’s natural resources to realize environmental sustainability and economic prosperity.